 - In emergency situations: chest pain, lightheadedness, shortness of breath

-At Robie Street Dental Centre, we advise taking a preventive approach to removing wisdom teeth, since molars (especially third molars) are more vulnerable to dental problems than other teeth in your mouth.
+At Robie Street Dental Centre, we advise taking a preventive approach to remove wisdom teeth, since molars (especially third molars) are more vulnerable to dental problems than other teeth in your mouth.

 What are the benefits of having problematic wisdom teeth removed?